One-cusped complex hyperbolic 2-manifolds: Construction of the first example

 \begin{lem} Ramification of the orbifold cover $Y \to X_3$ is: \begin{itemize}

-\item degree $n$ ramification above vertical curves of the form $\{x_n\} \times \bbH^2 / \Gam_2$, where $x_n \in \bbH^2 / \Gam_1$ is a cone point of order $n$;
+\item degree $n$ ramification above vertical curves of the form $\{x_n\} \times \Gam_2 \bs \bbH^2$, where $x_n \in \Gam_1 \bs \bbH^2$ is a cone point of order $n$;

-\item degree two ramification over $\bbH^2 / \Gam_1 \times \{w_2\}$, where $w_2$ is the cone point of order two on $\bbH^2 / \Gam_2$.
+\item degree two ramification over $\Gam_1 \bs \bbH^2 \times \{w_2\}$, where $w_2$ is the cone point of order two on $\Gam_2 \bs \bbH^2$.

-\end{itemize} If $p_j$ denotes projection of $D_3$ onto $\bbH^2 / \Gam_j$ and the image $(p_1(z), p_2(z))$ of a point $z \in D_3$ on $X_3$ intersects the ramification locus, then $p_j(z)$ is a cone point of $\bbH^2 / \Gam_j$ for at least one $j \in \{1,2\}$. \end{lem}
+\end{itemize} If $p_j$ denotes projection of $D_3$ onto $\Gam_j \bs \bbH^2$ and the image $(p_1(z), p_2(z))$ of a point $z \in D_3$ on $X_3$ intersects the ramification locus, then $p_j(z)$ is a cone point of $\Gam_j \bs \bbH^2$ for at least one $j \in \{1,2\}$. \end{lem}

 \begin{pf} The last statement is an immediate consequence of the first and Lemma \ref{lem:SIstep2}.
 For the first statement, note that ramification comes from elements of the form $(t, \Id)$ or $(\Id, t)$ not contained in the subgroup $\Lam$ of $\Gam_1 \times \Gam_2$ associated with $Y$, where $t$ is finite order.
-Since $\Lam$ contains none of the elements of $\Gam_1 \times \Gam_2$ of this form by definition, as $\rho_1$ and $\rho_2$ are injective on torsion, the lemma follows. \end{pf}
+Indeed, elements of $\Gam_1 \times \Gam_2$ with nontrivial entry in each coordinate have an isolated fixed point on $\bbH^2 \times \bbH^2$, so only elements with one element trivial can act as a reflection through a vertical or horizontal hyperbolic planes, which is precisely what creates ramification in $Y \to X_3$.
+Since $\Lam$ contains none of the elements of $\Gam_1 \times \Gam_2$ with this form by definition, as $\rho_1$ and $\rho_2$ are injective on torsion, the lemma follows. \end{pf}